Jussie Smollett's lawyer says brothers are 'absolutely' lying

 Smollett was arrested in February and indicted earlier this month by a grand jury on 16 felony counts for allegedly filing a false police report.

-In a reversal Tuesday, the Cook County State's Attorney's Office said they were dropping all charges against Smollett in exchange for him doing community service and forfeiting his bond.
+In a reversal Tuesday, the Cook County State's Attorney's Office said it was dropping all charges against Smollett in exchange for him doing community service and forfeiting his bond.

 "We did not exonerate Mr. Smollett.
 The charges were dropped in return for Mr. Smollett's agreement to do community service and forfeit his $10,000 bond to the City of Chicago," the office said in a statement.